supitscaro/interviewprep/README.md

 ### Technical Questions

 This section is divided into subcategories focusing on different aspects of software development, particularly API technologies.
-Eventually there will be more topics such as cacheing, databases, networking, and key concepts of frontend development.
+Eventually there will be more topics such as caching, databases, networking, and key concepts of frontend development.

 #### REST API